 Otherwise, you can see if the article is posted on the law review's Web site or call the document delivery service of a large law library.

 To do a full text search of free online law reviews, you can try the ABA's Free Full-text Online Law Review/Law Journal Search Engine or the University Law Review Project.
 Otherwise, use Lexis, Westlaw or Hein Online to find what you need.

 To find a library with a back issue of a rare law review or journal, your best bet is to search OCLC's WorldCat and/or contact the library of the school that sponsors the review.
 You can also consult a regional union list, if you have one.

 If you need to buy a copy of a law review, call the Review itself.
 You can get the phone number from the Web page or the front of a back issue.

-To see where or whether a law review article has been cited elsewhere, use Shepard's Law Review Citations, in paper or through the Shepard's service on Lexis.
+To see where or whether a law review article has been cited elsewhere, use Shepard's Law Review Citations, in print or through the Shepard's service on Lexis.
 See also "Shepardizing."

-For statistics on the most-cited law reviews, visit Law Journals: Submissions and Ranking.
+For statistics on the most-cited law reviews, use Google Scholar Metrics

-Indexes: There are two major law review & law journal article indexes - the Information Access Company's (IAC's) LegalTrac a/k/a Current Law Index a/k/a the Legal Resource Index (available on Lexis, Westlaw and Dialog) and H.W.
+Indexes: There are two major law review & law journal article indexes - the Information Access Company's (IAC's) LegalTrac a/k/a Current Law Index a/k/a the Legal Resource Index (available on Lexis and Westlaw) and H.W.
 Wilson's Index to Legal Periodicals.
 The CLI and LRI are also available through some academic, bar association and membership library web sites.